 Warrior I1 of 9

-How to do it: Step your feet widely apart with your right foot out at 90 degrees and your left foot at a 45-degree angle.
+How to do it: Step your feet widely apart with your right foot at a 90-degree angle and your left foot at a 45-degree angle.
 Align your front heel with the arch of your back foot.
 Keep your pelvis turned toward the front of your mat.
 Press your weight through your left heel.
 Then, bend your right knee over your right ankle.
 Your shin should be perpendicular to the floor.
 Reach up strongly through your arms.
 Broaden across your belly, lengthen the sides of your waist and lift through your chest.
 You can keep your arms parallel or press your palms together

 Why it's good: Builds strength in your ankles, knee and hips joints and improves balance.